The Best Family-Friendly Safaris in South Africa

 Kariega is situated in the Eastern Cape, about 40km from Grahamstown (and about 150km from Port Elizabeth) and incorporates both the Bushman’s and Kariega rivers.
 We love that Kariega is family-friendly because it is built on the land that was once owned by the boy’s great, great, great, great, great grandfather, Jeremiah Goldswain.
 He was one of the original English settlers in 1820 and the remains of his house can be seen on the Kariega land.

 One of the great things about Kariega is that they run a daily kids programme between 11am and 2pm, offering guided trails in the bush (within the boundaries of the Main Lodge), identifying animals and animal related arts and crafts.
 It is fun and educational.

 Children can accompany their parents on game drives, although children 5 and under is at the ranger’s and general manager’s discretion based on a safety assessment.
 If they can’t accompany you, there is a babysitting service.

-There is a play area in the Main Lodge, which is also where dinner is taken so if the kids have finished their meal, you don’t need to feel like you have to rush yours too because they can go and play, leaving you to enjoy a meal in peace .
+There’s a play area in the Main Lodge, which is also where dinner is taken.
+If the kids have finished their meal, they can go and play, leaving you to enjoy a meal in peace .

-If you are staying with children under 10, you will only be able to stay in the main lodge (log chalets) – but that is fine because they are super cosy and some have private pools with a great deck overlooking the Kariega valley for sun-downers!
+If you are staying with children under 10, you will only be able to stay in the Kariega Main Lodge (log chalets).
+They’re super cosy and some have private pools with a great deck overlooking the Kariega valley for sun-downers!
 Kariega is extremely warm and welcoming and you will definitely enjoy your stay here.

 Big 5 – YES